-TWIGS (Therapeutic Work In Gardening in Swindon) came into being in November 1997.
-It was formed by a local lady who realised the therapeutic benefits that working with nature could bring to those experiencing mental health problems.
-At first, TWIGS operated from the old Swindon Borough Council (SBC) Amenity Horticulture buildings (where the Manor Garden Centre now stands) and volunteers provided gardening and craft activities for around eight people.
+TWIGS (Therapeutic Work In Gardening Swindon) came into being in November 1997.
+It was created by Pride of Swindon winner Anne Billingham, who realised the therapeutic benefits that working with nature could bring to those experiencing mental health problems.
+At first TWIGS operated from the old Swindon Borough Council (SBC) Amenity Horticulture buildings (where the Manor Garden Centre now stands) and volunteers provided gardening and craft activities for around eight people.

 TWIGS to me is the most beautiful garden in Swindon!
 Stunning, inspiring and uplifting